 Breast Cancer Symptoms: What You Need to Know

-Being aware of how your breasts normally look and feel is an important part of keeping up with your breast health.
 Finding breast cancer as early as possible gives you a better chance of successful treatment.
-But knowing what to look for is not a substitute for regular mammograms and other screening tests, which can help find breast cancer in its early stages, even before any symptoms appear.
+But knowing what to look for is not a substitute for screening mammograms and other tests, which can help find breast cancer in its early stages, even before any symptoms appear.

 A lump in your breast

 A lump or mass in the breast is the most common symptom of breast cancer.
 Such lumps are often hard and painless, though some may be painful.
 Not all lumps are cancer, though.
 There are a number of benign breast conditions (like cysts) that can also cause lumps.
 Still, it’s important to have your doctor check out any new lump or mass right away.
 If it does turn out to be cancer, the sooner it’s diagnosed the better.

 Swelling in or around your breast, collarbone, or armpit

 Breast swelling can be caused by inflammatory breast cancer, a particularly aggressive form of the disease.

 Swelling or lumps around your collarbone or armpits can be caused by breast cancer that has spread to lymph nodes in those areas.
 The swelling may occur even before you can feel a lump in your breast, so if you have this symptom, be sure to see a doctor.

 If the skin of your breast starts to feel like an orange peel or gets red, have it checked right away.
 Often, these are caused by mastitis, a breast infection common among women who are breast feeding.
 Your doctor may prescribe antibiotics to treat the infection.
 If your symptoms don’t improve after a week, though, get checked again, because these symptoms can also be caused by inflammatory breast cancer.
 This form of breast cancer can look a lot like a breast infection, and because it grows quickly it’s important to diagnose it as soon as possible.